 - You may opt out of district and news media coverage or directory information releases by completing an Opt Out form and submitting it to the school office within the first two weeks of school or enrollment, whichever is later.

 - You may opt out of student internet access by completing an Opt Out form and submitting it to the school office anytime during the school year.

 - This form must be resubmitted each school year.
 For more information, see the district's Information & Guidelines.

-The Opt Out form is available in the school office or at www.mpsaz.org/optout.
+The Opt Out form is available at www.mpsaz.org/optout.
 Please also share your opt out selections with your child's teacher.

 Student Handbook and Behavior Guidelines

 During the first week of school, your child will be given classroom rules, a student handbook and an Information & Guidelines pamphlet concerning student behavior expectations to bring home and share with you.
 If you do not receive this from your child within the first two weeks of school, or if you need more information, please contact the school office.